MicrosoftDocs/cpp-docs.it-it/docs/standard-library/reverse-iterator-class.md

 ### <a name="parameters"></a>Parametri

-`Off` L'offset di incremento l'iteratore.
+*Disattivare* l'offset di incremento l'iteratore.

 ### <a name="return-value"></a>Valore restituito